ibm-cloud-docs/Registry/registry_images_.md

   ```
   {: pre}

-  **Note:** You must log in if you pull an image from your private {{site.data.keyword.registrylong_notm}}.
+  You must log in if you pull an image from your private {{site.data.keyword.registrylong_notm}}.
+  {:tip}

 2. To view all namespaces that are available in your account, run the `bx cr namespace-list` command.
 3. [Upload the image to your namespace.](index.html#registry_images_pushing)

-  **Tip:** If you get an "unauthorized: authentication required" or a "denied: requested access to the resource is denied" message, run the `bx cr login` command.
+  If you get an "unauthorized: authentication required" or a "denied: requested access to the resource is denied" message, run the `bx cr login` command.
+  {:tip}

 After you push your image to your private registry, you can: